across-travel/ouisrc-www/blog/index.md

 permalink: /blog/index.html
 ---

-## Documentation
+### Blog

-Welcome to the Actix-web Blog!
+Welcome to the OUISRC Blog!

-If you feel like contributing further, you can fork that repo, branch from `source`, and submit a pull request.
+If you feel like contributing further or write blogs, you can fork that repo, branch from `source`, and submit a pull request.

-Contributions are always welcome!